This page contains detailed information on a deal or a pair of Rollover deals, as well as a list of executed accounting transactions.

 Deal date is the date of receiving a request for executing a trade; in most cases, it coincides with the trade execution date.

-Deal number is a serial number the trading system assigns to a deal.
+Deal number is the serial number the TradeRoom system assigned to the deal.

 Source indicates where an order for a deal was received from.